24 (TV series): Legacy

 In January 2015, another installment of the franchise was pitched by executive producers Howard Gordon, Evan Katz, Manny Coto and Brian Grazer, which would revolve around a stable of supporting characters rather than Kiefer Sutherland in the lead role.
 In January 2016, Fox announced it had ordered a pilot for a spin-off series titled 24: Legacy, which would feature a new cast, with no returning characters except Tony Almeida (Carlos Bernard).
-The series retains the real-time format, however, consists of 12 episodes, using time jumps to cover the events of a single day.
+The series retains the real-time format, but consists of 12 episodes, using a time jump to cover a single day.
 Stephen Hopkins, who directed the original 24 pilot and several first-season episodes, directed the Legacy pilot.
 Jon Cassar also returned to direct and produce 6 of the 12 episodes.
-Corey Hawkins and Miranda Otto play the two lead characters; Hawkins as Eric Carter, a military hero returning home; and Otto as Rebecca Ingram, a former head of CTU.
+Corey Hawkins and Miranda Otto play the two lead characters – Hawkins as Eric Carter, a military hero returning home and Otto as Rebecca Ingram, a former head of CTU.
 The pilot was officially ordered to series in April 2016 and premiered on February 5, 2017, immediately after Super Bowl LI.
 In June 2017, the series was canceled after one season.